 Without Tesla in the chart, we can see a much clearer picture of Nio, Xpeng and Li Auto’s vehicle deliveries.

-Accordingly, both Xpeng and Li Auto’s vehicle deliveries were surging in fiscal 3Q 2021 and even surpassed that of Nio.
+Accordingly, both Xpeng and Li Auto’s vehicle deliveries surged dramatically in fiscal 4Q 2021 and were well ahead of Nio.

 Nio used to beat Xpeng and Li Auto in terms of the delivery figure by a large margin.

-While Nio’s delivery figure may have lagged slightly behind its peers, its 2021 growth rate was still extremely impressive, notably at more than 100% in fiscal 3Q 2021.
+While Nio’s delivery figure may have lagged slightly behind its Chinese counterparts, its 2021 growth rate was still seemingly impressive, notably at nearly 50% in fiscal 4Q 2021.

-Over the last 3 years, all Chinese EV companies, including Nio, Xpeng and Li Auto have experienced tremendous growth in terms of electric vehicle deliveries.
+Over the last 3 years, all Chinese EV companies, including Nio, Xpeng and Li Auto have experienced tremendous growth in EV sales.

-Since 2020, Nio, Xpeng and Li Auto have been racing to ramp up their productions and building new factories.
+Also, Nio, Xpeng and Li Auto have been racing to ramp up their productions and build new factories.